nixnutnz/YaBBForum/UPDATING.md

-	2.6.12.xx branch discontinued although they are still functional and still in wide use and still in trunk
+	2.6.12.xx branch discontinued although they are still functional and still in wide use and .02 is still in trunk

+	most likely do away with trunk at some point

 	2.6.14 has had dead website links updated/removed in almost all files

 	added language files (I have no idea who translated them but kudos to them)

-	the French translation is broken if some wants to check that out
+	the French translation is broken if someone wants to check that out

 	changed some of the variables in setup.pl so it's ready to rock without too much for new forum admins to configure